transientskp/tkp/documentation/devref/database/assoc.rst

 ==========================================

 The structure of the database is discussed in detail :ref:`elsewhere
-<database_schema>`: here, only a brief overview of the relevant tables is
+<database-schema>`: here, only a brief overview of the relevant tables is
 presented.

 Each measurement (that is, a set of coordinates, a shape, and a flux) taken is